Accelerated implicitization: Robust fixed-point iterations arising from an explicit scheme: Abstract

 We provide an error analysis to establish the expected properties of the proposed strategy, both for time and space-time based problems.
 Through several examples, we show how simple it is to setup this method and then expose its strengths by doing parameter sensitivity.

 \textbf{Findings:} The proposed method is simple to implement and yields acceptable performance in a wide range of problems.
-This type of method is best suited for situations in which matrix assembly can be prohibitively expensive, or whenever a good preconditioner for the implicit problem is out of reach, such as in highly convective fluid flows.
+This type of method is best suited for situations in which matrix assembly can be prohibitively expensive, or whenever a good preconditioner for the implicit problem is out of reach, such as in highly convective fluid flows. \revNB{In tests where non-accelerated iterations are convergent, acceleration provides an overall reduction in the iterations of up to a 96\%.}

 \textbf{Originality:} This work formalizes the delay of implicit terms in an implicit time discretization, provides a succinct error analysis and further enhances the strategy through Anderson acceleration.
 The results are encouraging and well founded in existing theory, thus establishing the foundations for interesting future research.